Vegan Thai Quinoa Salad

 Whether you cook for one or are cooking for a party, this Thai vegan quinoa salad has your name written all over it.
 It’s fresh, flavorful, easy to make and served cold so it’s perfect for on the go meals!

-While it’s delicious exactly as it is, I love to pair it with some salmon, baked tofu, or grilled chicken for extra protein.
+While this salad is delicious exactly as it is, I love to pair it with some salmon, baked tofu, or grilled chicken for extra protein.

 This recipe is naturally gluten free, vegan, easy to make and a total crowd pleaser.
-While traditionally served cold, you can easily turn it into a stir fry by adding some tofu or chickpeas!
+While traditionally served cold, you can easily turn it into a stir fry by adding some tofu or sesame chickpeas!
+Try my kale caesar pasta salad or vegan broccoli salad next!

 The first step is to cook the quinoa.
 I find following the package instructions leads to mushy quinoa, so follow these instructions for perfect quinoa.